-In 1998 Loss and DiVincenzo came up with a proposal for scalable quantum computer for such a qubit and they developed the criteria such a qubit should obey for quantum computer to work correctly.

-Criteria for scalable quantum computer [6]:

-identification of well-defined qubits

-reliable state preparation

-low decoherence (high coherence)

-accurate quantum gate operations (state manipulation) and

-strong quantum measurements (state readout)

-Well defined qubit is a two level (two state) system whose levels are distinguishable and highly controllable.
-Qubit operation takes place by operating (manipulating) this two states.

-Decoherence is phenomena of losing initially set qubit state and is characterized by characteristic time, in literature called coherence time T2 [2].

-For all qubits it is desired to have coherence time as high as possible while gate operation (spin state manipulation) and measurement (state readout) as low as possible.

-For a physical implementation of the two level system Loss and DiVincenzo proposed using charge particle (electron or hole) spin in a quantum dot (QD).

-What is a spin?

-Spin is intrinsic quantum mechanical property of every elementary particle.
-In a magnetic field spin splits in two different energy levels related to spin-up and spin-down.

-What is a QD?

-For accessing and manipulating charge particle spin, one must confine it into the region, in size comparable to the charge particle wavelength in order to distinguish from other orbital energy levels.
-QDs are very small structures (diameters can reach tens of nanometers) and because of their almost zero dimensionality, possible energy levels for a charge particle are discrete and far away from each other.
-This fact has enabled the possibility of confining single charge particle on such a structure.
+However, for accessing and manipulating the spin degree of freedom, one must first confine the charge into a region, which is in size comparable to the charge particle wavelength.
+Such a confinement can take place in a so-called a quantum dot (QD).
+QDs are very small structures (their diameters can reach tens of nanometers) and because of their almost zero dimensionality, the energy levels for a charge particle are discrete and far away from each other.
 By applying external magnetic field spin energy states splits in two and become distinguishable for manipulation and readout.

+A few years after the Loss- DiVincenzo proposal for the realization of a scalable quantum computer, DiVincenzo published a list of conditions which a qubit should fullfill for a quantum computer to work correctly[6]:

+The 5 criteria for quantum computation are:identification of well-defined qubits: A well defined qubit is a two level (two state) system whose levels are distinguishable and highly controllable.
+The qubit operation takes place by operating (manipulating) this two states.

+reliable state preparation: Write sth about it

+low decoherence times (high coherence): Decoherence is phenomena of losing initially set qubit state (can you try to write it in simpler terms?) and is characterized by characteristic time, in literature called coherence time T2 [2].
+For all qubits it is desired to have coherence time as high as possible while gate operation (spin state manipulation) and measurement (state readout) as low as possible

+accurate quantum gate operations (state manipulation) (write sth about it) and

+strong quantum measurements (state readout) (write sth about it)

+e.

-Double quantum dot (DQD)
+Double quantum dot (DQD) (Use this part when you will describe your experiment in a DQD)

-For achieving good state preparation, fast manipulation and fast measurement, additional mechanisms are required beyond ones offered by single QD.
-One of the most promising building block for realization of the spin qubit quantum computer based on quantum dots is serial double quantum dot (DQD) system.
-DQD system consists of two neighbouring quantum dots tunnel coupled to each other what means they can exchange charge particles by tunneling.
-Main physical property which makes them favorable for qubit is Pauli exclusion principle.
+For achieving good state preparation, fast manipulation and fast measurement, additional mechanisms are required beyond ones offered by single QDs.
+One of the most promising building block for the realization of the spin qubit quantum computer based on quantum dots is serial double quantum dot (DQD) system.
+A DQD system consists of two neighboring quantum dots tunnel coupled to each other, which simply means that they can exchange charge particles by tunneling.
+The main physical property which makes them favorable for the realization of a qubit is the Pauli exclusion principle.
 It says that two identical fermions (in this specific case electrons or holes) cannot occupy same energy state.
-Two further principles are then based on this one: exchange interaction for spin manipulation and spin blockade for state readout.
+Two further principles are then based on this one: exchange interaction (exchange interaction is based on coulomb repulsion, do not see its direct relation to Pauli) for spin manipulation and spin blockade for state readout.